 The band is removable, if necessary.
 Studies to date indicate that the intestinal tract returns to normal afterward.
 Studies, including those done in the elderly, have reported significant weight loss and improved quality of life with the procedure.

 In gastric bypass, the stomach is divided with staples into two parts.
 The first part is very small, about the size of a golf ball.
 This small stomach is called the pouch.
 The second part of the stomach is much bigger, but food cannot go into it.

 The small intestine is connected to the small pouch, which re-routes food around the big part of the stomach.
 The pouch can only hold a small amount of food, so if you eat too much or too fast you will throw up.
 Also, your body will not absorb all the calories in the food you eat.

 Most people stay in the hospital for 2 days after open surgery.
-Patients may have a drain (tube) coming out of the stomach, which will drain fluids that build up after surgery.
-The drain tube is usually taken out about 7 - 10 days after surgery.
+You may have a drain (tube) coming out of the stomach, which will drain fluids that build up after surgery.
+The drain tube is usually taken out about 7 to 10 days after surgery.

-People may need to take time off from work for 3 - 4 weeks.
-However, if the work does not involve too much physical activity, they may be able to return to work sooner.
+You may need to take 3 to 4 weeks off from work.
+If the work does not involve too much physical activity, you may be able to return sooner.

 Total weight loss after bypass surgery is usually greater than after gastric banding.

 Click the icon to see an image of gastric bypass surgery.

 This surgery is most often done on people who are too heavy to safely have other types of weight-loss surgery.
 Some patients who have this surgery may need a second weight-loss surgery in the future.